mdperini/address-book/README.md

 ------------------------------------------------------------------------------------------------------------------------------
 Overall approach
 ■ What features you implemented.
-    - Responsive module design that provide read-only access to random use data.
+    - Responsive module design that provides read-only access to random use data.
     - To give the design the proper 'look and feel' Angular Material components and themes were implemented.
     - To give the design an Address Book feel pagination was implemented, displaying 10 entries per page.
     - Summary / Detail was implemented as per requirement.